veroniqueauzias/symfony_docker/README.md

 ## 9 enter app container as www-data user and access your project to use bin commands
 docker exec -it --user=www-data symfony_app bash
 cd my_project_directory
-ex : bin/console make:controller to create new controller
+ex : php bin/console make:controller to create new controller